 - Utilise the Nunnery sustainably to the benefit of the island.

-The development of field centre accomodation at the Nunnery will help the ABO in continuing to attract bird ringers and bird watchers to visit Alderney, along with many others such as –
+The development of the Nunnery as the British Isles newest and most southerly bird observatory with field centre accommodation will help the ABO in continuing to attract bird ringers and bird watchers to visit Alderney.

 The Nunnery’s importance extends beyond the Roman period.
 It is currently believed that the site has occupied, almost continuously, for 1,700 years.
 It was refurbished as an 18th century gun battery then served as barracks, hospital, married quarters and farm.
 There is even a suggestion that at some point before the 18th century it had actually been a convent.
 Finally it was converted to Resistance Nest ‘Piratenschloss’ by the Germans during World War II.So keep watching this space to find out more.